arc-l/arc-l.github.io/research.md

       {% include fig.html url="/media/ral-16.png" description="" %}
     </td>
     <td style="border: none!important; vertical-align:top;">
        In this line of work, we show that optimal multi-robot path/motion planning on graphs demonstrats a Pareto structure for different minimum time and minimum distance constraints.
 We further show that all these problems are NP-hard to solve, for both general graphs and planar graphs (the later implies the former).
-The figure on the left illustrates of a reduction from planar monotone 3-SAT to minimum-makespan planar multi-robot path planning.
+The figure on the left illustrates of a reduction from planar monotone 3-SAT to minimum-makespan multi-robot motion planning on planar graphs.
     </td>
   </tr>
 </table>